 Arizona is friendlier than other US states letting in driverless technologies to prep for public roads.
 Two weeks before the accident, Ducey approved the cars without safety drivers.
 However, there was a driver in the car when the accident took place.

-While public safety comes before new experiments, Uber do want the latter to come back soon enough, this time with safer technologies of course.
+While public safety comes before new experiments, Uber does want the latter to come back soon enough, this time with safer technologies of course.
 Stay with us to follow developments in this case.